Investing Brokerages & Advisors

 Public Premium

-You can create a Public account for free to trade stocks, ETFs, cryptocurrencies, and alternative assets.
+You can create a Public account for free to trade stocks, ETFs, and cryptocurrencies.
 However, Public also offers a premium account that gives you access to deeper market data and advanced investment tools.

 The premium membership includes: